Time & Materials#

 After selecting the relevant budget lines, choose OK to link the request to the current project and the request lines to the budget lines.

-You can find a list of all requests associated with the job by choosing Related > Documents on the ribbon.
+You can find a list of all requests associated with the project by choosing Related > Documents on the ribbon.

 When the request is approved, the purchase lines created from it will be linked to the same budget lines as those included earlier.